interaction-lab/BlossomNav/README.md

 <br />Ubuntu 20.04 / NVIDIA 535 / RTX 2060

 ## Data Collection Tool
-### Setting up the Raspberry Pi Zero 2
+### Setting up the Raspberry Pi Zero 2 and Rev 1.3 Camera
 ### Using the Raspberry Pi Zero 2:
-If you have set up the Raspberry Pi Zero 2, you can also use our one of our two methods to record videos to record from the pi.
+If you have set up the Raspberry Pi Zero 2 and Rev 1.3 Camera, you can use one of our two methods to download images from the pi camera.
+#### (1) Python Based
 First go into the app.py file and choose whether you want a GUI by setting ```GUI = 0``` or ```GUI = 1``` in the file. **Note, we recommend turning GUI off to decrease latency in case you want to teleoperate the robot with the joystick**.
 Then you can run:
 ```
 python app.py
 ```